Employment & Discrimination:

 Daisy regularly appears in multi-day final hearings, costs hearings, and judicial mediations.
 She has been successful in a range of cases, including against barristers many years her senior.

-Daisy is experienced in drafting pleadings, advices and skeleton arguments in a range of employment matters including TUPE, trade union dismissals, unlawful inducement, whistleblowing, discrimination, flexible working, and unlawful deductions from wages.
+Daisy has represented claimants and respondents in a range of employment matters including TUPE, trade union dismissals, unlawful inducement, whistleblowing, discrimination, flexible working, unlawful deductions from wages, and disputes on international jurisdiction, applicable forum, and the territorial scope of legislation.

 Recent work